 Jillian: Personally, I think our sound is still morphing.
-When I first put the group together with the original lineup it was kind of a one of those things where it’s like, “Okay, I have seven decent songs.”
+When I first put the group together with the original lineup it was kind of one of those things where it’s like, “Okay, I have seven decent songs.”
 It wasn’t very many.
-I think that even included a cover, because we’ve been covering Dolly Parton’s “Jolene” forever, we’ve kind of made a version of our own over time.
+I think that even included a cover because we’ve been covering Dolly Parton’s “Jolene” forever, we’ve kind of made a version of our own over time.
 So that was probably included along with the original seven songs.
 I was like, “Okay, these are the songs that I deem ready to throw out in front of people.”
-I don’t know if it’s been more of a compliment or a criticism, maybe a little bit of both, but a lot of what I heard from people listening to Heartbeat, my first full-length record, is that it’s genre-hopping.
-I think what the project is really about is violin and fronted female vocals.
+I don’t know if it’s been more of a compliment or a criticism, maybe a little bit of both, but a lot of what I heard from people listening to Heartbeat, my first full-length record, is that its genre-hopping.
+I think what the project is really about is the violin and fronted female vocals.
 The songs are very personal to me, so they come from a place within, but I don’t think there is really a perfect genre or element you could really say that it is.
-It kind of falls under the “Americana” umbrella, but I think some of my tunes are definitely more country, alt-country, some of them are definitely a little bit more pop, and some are louder, heavy-sounding rock.
+It kind of falls under the “Americana” umbrella, but I think some of my tunes are definitely more country, alt-country, some of them are definitely a little bit more pop, and some are louder heavy-sounding rock.
 “Heart in a Jar”, the zombie-themed song I released as a single a couple Halloweens ago, is a bit more indie rock and electronic.

 This quick interlude brought to you by the Jillian Rae Band.